cdransf/cd-11ty/src/posts/2017/lawmakers-want-to-require-border-agents-to-obtain-a-warrant-for-smartphone-searches.md

 ---
 date: '2017-04-04'
+title: 'Lawmakers want to require border agents to obtain a warrant for smartphone searches'
+description: "I'd love to see this implemented, but I just can't see it happening."
 draft: false
-title: Lawmakers want to require border agents to obtain a warrant for smartphone searches
 tags: ['politics', 'privacy']
 ---